 I was born in Southern California, where I’ve lived all my life.
 I graduated from Palos Verdes High School (1977— I am the composer of the Sea King March).
-I have a Bachelor of Science degree in computer science from the University of California, Irvine (1981), and a law degree from Loyola Law School in Los Angeles (1985).
+I have a Bachelor of Science degree in computer science from the University of California, Irvine (1981), and a Juris Doctor (law degree) from Loyola Law School in Los Angeles (1985).

 I sort of fell into photography at a rather early age, and decided that I liked it.
 Strangely, it’s the only “visual art” for which I seem to have any aptitude at all.
 I have no talent whatsoever for drawing or painting, and can barely draw a straight line without mechanical assistance.
 Photography classes have been helpful, but what I’ve found most useful is going out and doing it.
 And then carefully scrutinizing the results, with the aid of a trashcan (later replaced with a “Delete” button).

 I’ve also been involved with music from an early age.
 I play the tenor saxophone in a community band, which I’ve done since graduating from college (and, of course, I played in bands in high school and college).
 I have composed and arranged music for band over the years, an activity I recently resumed after a lengthy hiatus when I discovered software that’s the musical equivalent of a word processor.
 This reduces the daunting drudgery of writing a score and individual musicians’ parts by hand.
 It also makes self-publishing my band music feasible, which is something I eventually hope to do.